jhoule86/jhoule86/README.md

   - I got the Pega platform to start utilzing the complicated layers of security in IBM Websphere instead of being overly tuned to Apache Tomcat.
   - Your insurance company started transferring your private information by more secure means after I was there for a while.
   - I manually backported some Transport Layer Security (TLS) features to ancient versions of Apache HTTP Client, for customers who could not upgrade Java but still wanted to use Google services.

 ### UNH IOL
 - TR-069 / CWMP engineering.
+  - Setting up many CPEs (modems and routers), then making sure they responded correctly to commands from the ISP side.
+  - Reviewing / certifying test plans published by the Broadband Forum.
+  - Taking advantage of my Sun internship by being in charge of the servers that ran on Solaris OS.
 - Writing custom XML Parsers.
-- Reviewing / certifying test plans published by the Broadband Forum.

 ### Internships
   - Sun Microsystems